 Q: Can I cook my lamb sous-vide?

 Yes, absolutely.
 It's one of the best ways to do it.
-Season your lamb and seal it in a large vacuum-bag, then drop it into a water bath at your desired finished temperature (I go for around 140°F).
-Since the lamb is so large, it'll take some time to heat through to the center, so you'll want to give this at least 8 hours and up to around 12.
+Season your lamb and seal it in a large vacuum bag, then drop it into a water bath at your desired finished temperature (I go for around 140°F/60°C).
+Since the lamb is so large, it'll take some time to heat through to the center, so you'll want to give this at least eight hours and up to around 12.
 Any longer than that, and the meat will begin to turn mushy from the accelerated enzymatic breakdown of muscle fibers.
 Nobody likes mushy lamb.

-Once you've finished cooking it in the water bath, remove it from its bagging, dry it with paper towels, the finish it off just like you would a slow-roasted pice of lamb by banging it in a screaming hot oven for 15 minutes to crisp up the fat.
+Once you've finished cooking it in the water bath, remove it from its bagging, dry it with paper towels, then finish it off just like you would a slow-roasted piece of lamb by banging it in a screaming hot oven for 15 minutes to crisp up the fat.

 The meat you end up with is awesomely tender, moist, and perfectly cooked.